massimobonanni/mslearn-azure-developer/instructions/azure-events-messages/media/01-event-grid-events-to-endpoint.md

 # Route events to a custom endpoint with Event Grid

-In this exercise, you send events using the **Azure.Messaging.EventGrid** SDK to an Event Grid topic which are consumed and displayed on a message endpoint.
+In this exercise, you send events using the Azure.Messaging.EventGrid SDK to an Event Grid topic.
+The event is consumed and displayed on a message endpoint.

 Tasks performed in this exercise: